DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 It was an elven magic tool.
 Once activated, each of the layers could act as powerful protective barriers.

-"I'm going to accompany thee as a representative of foreign gods.
+"I'm going to accompany thee as a representative of sidhes.
 And in order to avenge Alfreyja-dono we're going to attack western country, where cryptids are.
 Right?"